NDepend Blog

 C#-record

-A C# record is a lightweight, data-focused type mainly used for storing and representing values rather than behaviors.
-Introduced in C# 9, the record keyword makes it easy to define immutable, value-based classes for data modeling.
-With C# 10, the feature was expanded to include two new syntaxes: record class (functionally the same as a C# 9 record) and record struct, which allows developers to create structure-based records for more efficient data handling.
+A C# record is a lightweight, data-centric type designed primarily for storing and representing values rather than implementing behavior.
+Introduced in C# 9, the record keyword simplifies the creation of immutable, value-based classes ideal for data modeling.
+With C# 10, records were enhanced with two new syntaxes: record class (equivalent in behavior to C# 9 records) and record struct, which enables structure-based records for more efficient memory and performance handling.

 Declaring a Record Type

-With C# 9, Microsoft introduced the primary constructor syntax as a concise way to define a record’s constructor and its properties.
-This feature reduces boilerplate code by eliminating the need for manually declaring constructor parameters and property assignments:
+In C# 9, Microsoft introduced the primary constructor syntax, offering a concise way to define a record’s constructor along with its properties.
+This approach minimizes boilerplate by removing the need to explicitly declare constructor parameters and assign them to properties;

 The Primary Constructor syntax is optional and a C# record can be declared without it: